joanna350/DjangoReact/README.md

 #### Project Scope
 - Django app takes in user id, email, message from an endpoint and saves them with the datetime of creation
-- React component is utilized through Webpack to show the data uploaded from the endpoint
+- React component is utilized through Webpack to paginate the data aggregated at the endpoint
-- Scheduler.py will count the messages uploaded on a day or a list of days within a time range, and cache into instance variable
+- Scheduler.py will count the messages uploaded at the end of each day on a day or a list of days within a time range, (all user input) and cache into instance variable
-- By the end or any day of choice each month, sum of all the daily counts can be exported to csv files
+- By the end of day of the end of month, daily counts will be summed and exported/appended to csv file

 #### Evironment
 - Python3